next-actions/pytest-mh/docs/articles/tips-and-tricks/backup-restore.rst

 The previous section showed how to implement an automatic backup for each host.
-However, it is quite often the case that each host needs to get additional setup in order to prepare it for given topology (like configuring particular database backend that we want to test with this topology).
+However, it is quite often the case that each host needs to get additional setup in order to prepare it for a given topology (like configuring the particular database backend that we want to test with this topology).

 The topology controller provides various setup and teardown hooks that can setup the topology, take backup, restore to this backup after each test and when all